Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 But it's still not Scanner.scan() -

-the thing is, we can't use Scanner like that, and the conceptual reason is this:
+and the thing is, we can't use Scanner like that yet, and the conceptual reason is this:

-Even though this file is intimately familiar with the idea of a "Scanner," there isn't an actual *Scanner* in sight.
+Even though this file is intimately familiar with the idea of a "Scanner," there isn't an actual *Scanner* at all, yet.

-So for instance, when we called System.out.print, it's acting on System.out, which is allowed because there's only ever one System and one System.out.

 This is called an *instance* of a class.
-System.out is already an "instance" of the System class, so we can reference it to Java because as an instance, it has been instantiated.

-In other words, it now exists to Java -
+In other words, once we instantiate a class, a real "object" now exists to Java -

 To build on the IKEA furniture example, the "instructions" aren't enough (or important at all, really) unless someone uses it to make something.